Extracting Moore Machines from Transformers using Queries and Counterexamples: Conclusion

-Jaron Maene received funding from the Flemish Government (AI Research Program) and the Flanders Research Foundation (FWO) under project G097720N.
-We are grateful to Luc De Raedt for his feedback.
+This research received funding from the Flemish Government (AI Research Program), the Flanders Research Foundation (FWO) under project G097720N, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Advanced Grant DeepLog No. 101142702).
+We are grateful to Luc De Raedt for his helpful feedback.\\ \end{credits}